FIND YOUR GREATNESS

 What's the moral of this story?
 Nike's marketing team used an inspirational message as the center of their campaign—one that their consumers could identify with—and ultimately gained as much exposure as Adidas had worldwide.
 And the best part about the whole thing?
 Nike didn't even spend half the millions of dollars Adidas did to get an Olympic sponsorship.

-If this sounds inspiring, look up here to find out more about what marketing is and who should study marketing
+If this sounds inspiring, look up here to find out more about what marketing is and who should study marketing.

 (to come after activity in class)